Craft a path toward your future as a practicing artist in a mentor-supported, studio-based program.

 Dedicated Studio Space

-As a post-baccalaureate resident, you will have your own studio among the senior studios on campus.
-Our studios are in the Falcon Building where you'll also find our 3D Labs for wood, metal, ceramics, moldmaking, and soft sculpture.
-The building features 24-hour access and security and includes access to all campus resources.
+As a post-baccalaureate resident, you will have your own studio among the senior studios and access to all of the campus' resources.
+Your studio will be located in the main campus building with our expansive Printmaking Studio, Make+Think+Code creative technology lab, Digital Print Studio, and Photography Lab.
+Nearby, in the Glass Building, you'll also find our 3D Labs for wood, metal, ceramics, moldmaking, and soft sculpture.

 Access to Tools and Resources